The Complete College Dorm Packing Checklist for First-Year Students (Updated for 2026)

 Whether it’s their first dorm room or their first apartment, the college journey is always such a fun new life adventure.
 If you’re a Mom like me, remember to step back a bit and let them create their own spaces.
 Full disclosure, it never gets easier to let your kids spread their wings but take comfort in the thought that they typically end up back home for a bit after college.
 It’s our job to raise them to be prepared for this next phase in life and if we’ve done our job right they will have a wonderful college experience, meet new friends, and start becoming the young adults we’ve set them up to be.

-We moved our youngest into her first adult apartment last year.
-We are now officially empty nesters.
+When we moved our youngest into her first adult apartment, we officially became empty nesters.
 It was a much different experience than a college dorm or apartment.
 You can read all about that HERE.

 Peace,